Crime in Washington, D.C.: Gun laws

 Washington, D.C., has enacted some strict gun-restriction laws.
 The Firearms Control Regulations Act of 1975 prohibited residents from owning handguns, excluding those registered before February 5, 1977; however, this law was subsequently overturned in March 2007 by the United States Court of Appeals for the District of Columbia Circuit in Parker v.
 District of Columbia.

 The ruling was upheld in June 2008 by the Supreme Court of the United States in District of Columbia v.
 Heller.
 Both courts held that the city's handgun ban violated the right to keep and bear arms as protected under the Second Amendment.
-However, the ruling does not strike down all forms of gun control; laws requiring firearm registration remain in place, as does the city's assault weapon ban.
+The ruling did not strike down existing district laws requiring firearm registration and an assault weapon ban.

 Since then, D.C. has further reduced gun control in several steps in 2009, 2012, 2015, 2016, and 2017.
 See Gun laws in the District of Columbia.
 The District reduced the cost of the permitting process, reduced ammunition control laws, removed a re-registration application, and changed its concealed-carry licensing regime to "shall issue", as ordered by federal courts.